 In most of my excursions I met with an indurated clay, much resembling fuller’s-earth.
 The high steep cliff, forming the point of land we were now upon, seemed to be principally composed of this matter; which, on a more close examination, appeared to be a rich species of the marrow stone, from whence it obtained the name of Marrow-stone Point.

 A large fog bell here would be of great service to the commerce of these waters.
 It would mark the sharp turn in the course entering or leaving Puget Sound.
 In case appropriation is made to replace the bell now at Point No Point with a first-class fog signal, the bell taken from there can be established at Marrowstone Point.
 It is estimated that the bell can be set up and that the necessary buildings for the accommodation of the keeper can be erected for $3,500.

-Congress appropriated the requested amount on March 3, 1893, but it would take two years before the needed land was obtained and plans and specifications for the structures were made.
-In the early part of 1896, the contractors had finished a one-and-a-half-story, six-room keeper’s dwelling and a fog bell tower.
-The fog bell was placed into commission on April 7, 1896, being sounded a double blow every fifteen seconds by a Gamewell striking apparatus.
+Congress appropriated the requested amount on March 3, 1893, but it would take two years before the needed land was obtained and plans and specifications for the structures were prepared.
+The contractors finished a one-and-a-half-story, six-room keeper’s dwelling with an attached fog-bell tower in March 1896, and the fog bell was placed into operation on April 7, 1896.
+During periods of fog or low visibility, the 1,200-pound bell was struck a double blow every fifteen seconds by a hammer operated by a Gamewell striking apparatus.

 Fort Flagler is now Fort Flagler State Park and includes a military museum.